Git-Hub-06/Paste-Monitor/README.md

 # Paste Monitor

-A Chrome extension that intercepts clipboard paste events and automatically masks sensitive data before it reaches the page — with an instant in-page alert and a local paste history log.
+A Chrome extension that intercepts clipboard paste events and automatically masks sensitive data before it reaches the page, with an instant in-page alert and a local paste history log.

 Built as a lightweight browser-native DLP (Data Loss Prevention) tool for security-conscious users and practitioners working across multiple environments.